Isaac Ray: Biography

 One of the founding members of the Association of Medical Superintendents of American Institutions for the Insane, he served as President from 1855 to 1859.
-Between 1828 and 1880, except for one year he published at least one article every year, mainly dealing with insanity and its legal implications.
+Between 1828 and 1880, except for one year, he published at least one article every year, mainly dealing with insanity and its legal implications.
 Ray also published several important monographs, including Mental Hygiene (Boston, 1863) and Contributions to Mental Pathology (Boston, 1873).

+In 1867, he moved to an active retirement in Philadelphia.
+In his retirement, he lived in the neighborhood of Powelton Village until his death, and was sent for burial in Rhode Island.